rifaldi34/apache-to-mysql-log-parser/readme.md

 # Apache Access Log Parser to MySQL

+import apache access.log files into a mysql table

 This Python script parses Apache access logs and inserts the log entries into a specified MySQL database table.
 It handles batch inserts for efficiency and supports datetime conversion to the MySQL `DATETIME` format.

 ## Requirements